ItsSilvie/bot/README.md

 Reveal information about a given card in a given set.

-- `set` - The name of a set (prompted by Discord);
+- `set` - The name of a set;
 - `card` - The full or partial name of a card within that set.

-This displays full card text and attributes, along with an expandable image of the card (if present).
+Set names are prompted by Silvie:

 ![Search: Selecting a set](https://i.imgur.com/QGRkxuQ.png)

+Card names can be full or partial:

 ![Search: Typing a partial card's name](https://i.imgur.com/NI14j8g.png)

+The result is an embed with the full card text and attributes, along with an expandable image of the card (if present):

 ![Search: Result](https://i.imgur.com/vRCUe69.png)

-If an image is available it will also a thumbnail for the card in the response, as seen above.
-When clicked, this reveals the full image:
+Clicking on a thumbnail reveals the full card image:

 ![Search: Result image](https://i.imgur.com/xvGxLiH.png)